alphagov/paas-tech-docs/source/documentation/getting_started/limitations.md

 Note that IP restrictions only apply to use of the command line client; there is no restriction on access to your deployed apps, which are available to everyone.

-### Custom buildpacks are not supported
+### Custom buildpacks and .NET are not supported

 Cloud Foundry uses buildpacks to provide runtime and framework support for applications in different languages.

-Government PaaS does not support [custom buildpacks](https://docs.cloudfoundry.org/buildpacks/custom.html) [external link], only the [standard buildpacks](https://docs.cloudfoundry.org/buildpacks/) [external link].
+GOV.UK PaaS does not support [custom buildpacks](https://docs.cloudfoundry.org/buildpacks/custom.html) [external link].
+We support the [standard buildpacks](https://docs.cloudfoundry.org/buildpacks/) [external link] with the exception of the .NET Core buildpack as we have not yet identified a user need for it.

 If you want to use a custom buildpack because you need a newer version of a runtime or framework, please note that we update the standard buildpacks on a regular basis (approximately monthly).

-If you'd like to use custom buildpacks, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
+If you'd like to use custom buildpacks or the .NET Core buildpack, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 ### Custom domains require CDN

 By default, your uploaded apps will be hosted on the ``cloudapps.digital`` domain.
 In production, you will probably want your app to be available through your own url (for example, ``yourapp.service.gov.uk``).

-Custom domains are not yet fully supported by the Government PaaS due to TLS certificate issues.
+Custom domains are not yet fully supported by GOV.UK PaaS due to TLS certificate issues.

 Currently, we recommend that you use a CDN to serve your app with a custom domain.
 If this is not a suitable solution for you, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) with details of your use case.